CEED/Laghos/README.md

 Lagrangian frame using unstructured high-order finite element spatial discretization and explicit high-order time-stepping.

-Laghos is based on the numerical algorithm described in the following
+Laghos is based on the discretization method described in the following article:
-article:

 > V. Dobrev, Tz.
 Kolev and R. Rieben,<br>
 > [High-order curvilinear finite element methods for Lagrangian hydrodynamics](https://doi.org/10.1137/120864672), <br>